OpenClassrooms/AkismetBundle/README.md

 </service>
 ```

-You can use it by getting this service id
+You can use it by getting this service id:
 ```php
 $akismet = $container->get('openclassrooms.akismet.services.akismet_service');

 ```
-instead that
+instead of:
 ```php
 $akismet = $container->get('openclassrooms.akismet.services.default_akismet_service');